softcon17/getting-started/session-activity/STEP 1 - Run it!.md

 #### Install Git Version Control

 Git allows you to safely change and share code.
 If you want to add this to your list of skills learnt today, you can install it on windows using [Git for Windows](https://git-for-windows.github.io/).
-This is completely optional, beacause for the purposes of the lab you can also download the code instrad, as we mention below.
+This is completely optional, because for the purposes of the lab you can also download the code instead, as we mention below.

 #### Get the Example User Interface